adamsilver/fdpb/02-a-checkout-flow.md

 ## Summary

-In this chapter we started out by looking at the One Thing Per Page pattern which helps to break down large forms into small chunks making it easy for users to fill out and make amendments to large forms.
+In this chapter, we started out by looking at the One Thing Per Page pattern which helps to break down large forms into small chunks making it easy for users to fill out and make amendments to large forms.

-We then looked at capturing optional information, making choices with radio buttons, entering long form content via the `textarea` and several ways to improve the payment form experience.
+We then looked at capturing optional information, making choices with radio buttons, entering long-form content via the `textarea` and several ways to improve the payment form experience.

-After that we looked at higher level considersations such as giving users the ability to review their order, improve the experience for second-time users as well as considerations for the overall design.
+After that, we looked at other issues: giving users the ability to review their order, improving the experience for second-time users and considering the overall design.

 ### Checklist

 - Don't force users to register before checking out.
 - Ask questions in a sensible order
-- The width of the field should match the required input when the length is known in advance.
+- The width of the field should match the required input when the length is known.
 - Use the fieldset and legend elements with radio button and checkbox groups to give the choices an overarching description.
 - Add extra questions if they add value.
 Remember completion time is not the only useful metric for success.
 - Let users check their answers before submission.